-The provider used patient surveys, social media, the internet and encouraged verbal comments to obtain staff and patients' views about the service.
+The provider used patient surveys and encouraged written and verbal comments to obtain staff and patients' views about the service.
+We saw examples of suggestions from patients.
+For example, the recent patient survey asked what the patients would like to be included in the practice leaflet.